 Creating a culture of success

 How you structure your sales organization will depend on your specific business, market, and goals.
-Yet, whatever model you choose, it is essential to imbue the organization with a culture that promotes high performance.
+Whatever model you choose, you'll need to imbue the organization with a culture that promotes high performance.

 Without culture, your structure can’t reach its full potential.
 Here are two important ways you can build a winning culture into the foundation of your sales organization.